huiw-git/alicemt/mt/ems/ems/RMS_Client/View-and-use-files-that-have-been-protected-by-Rights-Management.md

 ---
-title: View and use files that have been protected by Rights Management ms.custom: na ms.date: 2015-09-01 ms.reviewer: na
+title: "View and use files that have been protected by Rights Management" ms.custom: na ms.date: 2015-09-01 ms.reviewer: na